How ‘One Version’ Affects Dynamics 365 Finance and Supply Chain Management Users

 When a new update is announced, users can log in to Lifecycle Services (LCS) and select the ‘sandbox’ environment that these monthly updates will be applied to and the weekend that they will be applied to production.

-Due to frequency of service updates to your system, it is more important than ever that you have a testing methodology and plan for your Dynamics 365 Finance and Operations implementation.
+Due to frequency of service updates to your system, it is more important than ever that you have a testing methodology and plan for your Dynamics 365 Finance and Supply Chain Management implementation.
 A key to easing the burden of this monthly testing is the Regression Suite Automation tool (RSAT).
 Learn more about the RSAT tool in this article.

 As you prepare for One Version here are some things you should be thinking through:

-1) Who will be responsible for managing the updates getting applied to your Dynamics 365 Finance and Operations system?
+1) Who will be responsible for managing the updates getting applied to your Dynamics 365 Finance and Supply Chain Management system?
 This individual should also work with your ISVs to determine if a new version of the ISV is required.

 2) What will your schedule be for applying the updates?
 Will you take each monthly update or defer one (or two) months?